johnbrumley/desma158/day-9.md

 Next add a script to the object being collected.
 This script will:

 1. Use OnTriggerEnter2D to detect when something collides with it.
-2. Check if that object has an Inventory.
+2. Check if the incoming collider has an Inventory script attached to it.
 4. Add itself to the inventory when it gets picked up.
 5. Destroy the collectible game object.